Nyack, New York

 Nyack (/en/) is a village primarily located in the town of Orangetown in Rockland County, New York, United States.
 Incorporated in 1872, a small western section of the village lies in Clarkstown.
 The population was 7,265 at the time of the 2020 census.
-It is a suburb of New York City approximately 15 mi north of the Manhattan boundary on the west bank of the Hudson River, north of South Nyack, east of Central Nyack, south of Upper Nyack, and southeast of Valley Cottage.
+It is a suburb of New York City about 15 mi north of the Manhattan boundary on the west bank of the Hudson River, north of South Nyack, east of Central Nyack, south of Upper Nyack, and southeast of Valley Cottage.
+It is one of five villages and hamlets that constitute "The Nyacks", and is named after the Native Americans who lived there before European colonization.

 Setting

 Nyack is one of five southeastern Rockland County villages and hamlets that constitute "The Nyacks": Nyack, Central Nyack, South Nyack, Upper Nyack and West Nyack.
-Named after the Native Americans who resided there before European colonization, the village consists mostly of low-rise buildings on hilly terrain along the western shore of the Hudson River.
+Named after the Native Americans who lived there before European colonization, the village consists mostly of low-rise buildings on hilly terrain along the western shore of the Hudson River.
 Adjacent South Nyack is the western terminus of the Tappan Zee Bridge, which connects to Tarrytown in Westchester County via U.S. Interstate 87, an important commuter route.

-The village encompasses approximately 1.6 sqmi, over 50% of which is water.
+The village encompasses about 1.6 sqmi, over 50% of which is water.
 It is located in the Nyack Public Schools district.